1. What should I do if I am interested in studying at the University of Economics in Bratislava (EUBA) as an Erasmus+ exchange student?

 11. Is attendance mandatory at EUBA?

-Yes.
-You are expected to be regular and punctual in class attendance and to fully participate in the course.
-Information about minimum attendance requirements and related issues will be available at the beginning of the semester and provided by the teacher.
+Yes, you are expected to attend classes regularly and be punctual.
+You should also participate fully in the course.
+Details about minimum attendance requirements and related issues will be provided by the teacher at the beginning of the semester.

 12. What about the accommodation?
 Can I stay at the EUBA dormitory?